gflohr/io-multiplexing/README.md

 The child processes write these lines to standard output and standard error respectively, before sleeping a random period of time between 0 and 3 seconds.

+You can set the environment variable `DEBUG_IO_MULTIPLEXING` to a truthy value if you want to enable additional debugging information.

 Hint: The file `dist.ini` is used for `dzil` (`Dist::Zilla`).
 You can safely ignore it, if you do not know what it is used for.